Active Employees

 You will receive in the mail:

-You will receive in the mail, with instructions on how to access the 2023 Health Benefits Guide online*
+You will receive in the mail with instructions on how to access the 2024 Health Benefits Guide online*

-*If you would like a physical copy of the Health Benefits Guide, please email LACERS.Health@lacers.org with subject line “Requesting 2023 Health Benefits Guide”.
-If you do not have online access, you may request by calling LACERS Customer Service at (800) 779-8328.
+*If you would like a copy of the Health Benefits Guide mailed to you, please email LACERS.Health@lacers.org with subject line “Requesting 2024 Health Benefits Guide” or call LACERS at (800) 779-8328.

 I don’t want to change my medical and dental plans for the upcoming plan year.
 Do I have to turn in new enrollment applications?